 - Interactive forms - forms with calculations, JavaScript, and dynamic fields

-- Password protection - when access to sensitive content needs to be restricted
+- Password protection - when access to sensitive content needs to be restricted - use the Protect PDF tool (learn more about PDF password encryption)

 - Documents with media - files that include audio, video, or animations